OutRun Online Arcade

-OutRun Online Arcade is a racing video game and the most recent release in the OutRun series.
-It was developed by Sumo Digital and published by Sega.
+OutRun Online Arcade is a 2009 racing video game developed by Sumo Digital and published by Sega for Xbox 360 and Playstation 3.
+The game is a partially updated port of previous Outrun 2 releases, but with several features removed from previous versions.
+Gameplay involves players racing their choice of Ferrari through a selection of fifteen stages in the shortest time possible.

 The game was released on April 15, 2009 on Xbox Live Arcade and released exclusively in Europe for the PlayStation 3 a day later via the PlayStation Network.
-Gameplay involves players racing their choice of Ferrari through a selection of fifteen stages in the shortest time possible.

-The game was fairly well received by critics.
-Reviewers generally felt that the game was a faithful adaptation of the OutRun 2 series of games.
-The upgraded high definition graphics were also lauded.
-Critics felt that the game was worth the price, but some felt that the amount of available content was lacking considering the cars and stages available in the series' other titles.
-OutRun Online was taken down from PlayStation Network in October 2010 and was removed from Xbox Live Arcade in December 2011 due to the expiration of their contract with Ferrari.

 Gameplay

-In OutRun Online Arcade, the player navigates a car from a rear third-person perspective to race through a selection of fifteen stages.
-At the end of each stage, the player is presented with a fork in the road that allows the player to choose one of two stages.
-The left route presents an easier stage, while the right provides a greater challenge.
+In OutRun Online Arcade, the player controls a car to race through a sub-set of five stages (from among a total set of fifteen stages).
+Upon reaching the end of each stage area within the time limit, the player drives through a transition zone and encounters a fork in the road that allows the player to choose one of two stages.
+The left route is always the relatively easier option, while the right is the more difficult course.
 The game times the player's performance, and passing through checkpoints award the player with extra time.
 Once the timer reaches zero or the player completes the race, the game ends.

 OutRun Online Arcade features the same arcade-style gameplay found throughout the OutRun series.

+Modes

-OutRun Online Arcade features four modes of play: OutRun, Time Attack, Continuous Race, and Heart Attack.
+OutRun Online Arcade includes four modes of play: OutRun, Time Attack, Continuous Race, and Heart Attack.
 In OutRun mode, the player drives through five of fifteen stages, selecting them en route.
 The Continuous mode is similar to OutRun mode, but instead the player must drive through all fifteen stages.
 As in previous games in the series, there is a time limit that is extended upon passing checkpoints.
 Time Attack mode has the player race a ghost car over a pre-selected set of stages while timed.
 Time checks are presented to the player at various points on each stage.

-Heart Attack mode is an expansion on OutRun mode.
+Heart Attack mode expands on OutRun mode.
 In addition to attempting to complete certain stages, a passenger riding in the player's vehicle will frequently request certain stunts and actions.
 These requests can include passing cars, drifting around bends, driving through marked lanes, knocking over cones, and avoiding crashes into objects for as long as possible.
 If successful, the player receives hearts from the passenger.
 Crashing into the scenery results in the player losing hearts.
 At the end of each section and stage, the player is graded based on the number of hearts received.
 Should the player reach a goal with a satisfying grade, a romantic ending is displayed.